 The third homework assignment I give students in my digital photography class at the Delaware Art Museum is to separate subject from background by using small aperture numbers; that is, apertures with little depth of field.
 The subject is in focus while the background is out of focus, blurred.
 A Japanese word for out-of-focus points of light is “bokeh”.

 “Aperture” is a fancy word for lens opening, the hole in the lens that lets light into the camera.
 Because it varies in size, it can let a lot of light into the camera or very little light.

-Technically, aperture numbers are fractions like f/5.6.
-An aperture of 5.6 is a hole 5.6 times smaller than the focal length of the lens.
+Technically, aperture numbers are fractions like f/8.
+An aperture of f/8 is a hole 8 times smaller than the focal length of the lens.
 If the focal length of the lens is 24mm, the aperture is 3mm at f/8.
 Most lenses have an aperture range such as f/4.5 to f/22.
 Because apertures are written as f/…, they are also called f-stops.

 The easiest way to vary your camera’s aperture is to put it in Aperture Priority Mode.
 For Canon, that’s Av on your command dial; for Nikon and Sony, A. (NOTE: Nikons have “A” and “M” settings on the side of their lenses.
 This controls Auto or Manual Focus of the lens and has nothing to do with Aperture or Manual Modes of shooting.)

 Depth of Focus